 The following tables set forth a summary of our historical financial data as of, and for the periods ended on, the dates indicated.
-We have derived the summary statements of operations data for the years ended December 31, 2021 and 2022 from our audited financial statements included elsewhere in this prospectus.
-We have derived the summary statements of operations data for the nine months ended September 30, 2022 and 2023 and the summary balance sheet data as of September 30, 2023 from our unaudited condensed financial statements included elsewhere in this prospectus.
-The unaudited condensed financial statements have been prepared on a basis consistent with our audited financial statements included in this prospectus and, in the opinion of management, reflect all adjustments, consisting only of normal recurring adjustments, necessary to fairly state the financial information in those statements.
+We have derived the summary statements of operations data for the years ended December 31, 2022 and 2023 and the summary balance sheet data as of December 31, 2023 from our audited financial statements included elsewhere in this prospectus.
 You should read these data together with our financial statements and related notes included elsewhere in this prospectus and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Our historical results for any prior period are not necessarily indicative of our future results, and our interim results are not necessarily indicative of our expected results for the year ended December 31, 2023.
+Our historical results for any prior period are not necessarily indicative of our future results.